-George Clooney talks about Brad Pitt doing dinner theater, brushes up on his Italian and gets serious about Darfur and the maddening nature of malaria in the new issue of The Hollywood Reporter
+George Clooney talks about Brad Pitt doing dinner theater, brushes up on his Italian and gets serious about Darfur and the maddening nature of malaria in the new issue of The Hollywood Reporter, on stands now.

 The Descendants Best Actor Oscar nominee jokes of his Moneyball competitor's acting prospects, "If he sticks it out, he's got a good shot, and there's always dinner theater for him.
 And I think he would be very good in a like a road production of The Seven Year Itch, that kind of thing.
 If he doesn't make it he's still got that option open."